Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs

 We apply the Bayesian model-based finite mixture approach described in Section~\ref{sec:Uset} for both the design and the analysis of the Bolsa Fam\'ilia program to assess its effect on leprosy incidence.

 A preliminary discussion is deserved.
-In RD designs, concerns on the validity of the RD approach may arise if the forcing variable is susceptible to manipulation.
-Because Bolsa Fam\'ilia applicants know the eligibility criteria, they might attempt to underestimate their income in order to end up on the right side of the threshold, i.e., below the threshold.
-If this is the case, the eligible families just below the threshold may include those who have manipulated their income, and thus, they may have somewhat different characteristics from the ineligible families just above the threshold, invalidating the basic RD design.
-Empirically, we can get some insight on the plausibility of the no-manipulation assumption, by inspecting the density of the forcing variable.
-If, in fact, families were able to manipulate the value of their household income in order to be on one side of the threshold rather than the other, we would expect to see a discontinuity in the density of $S_i$ at the cutoff point.
-The histogram of the forcing variable in Figure~\ref{Fig1:S} suggests that the distribution of monthly per capita household income is quite smooth around the threshold, although there is a small jump. \citet{firpo2014evidence} applied the McCrary test \citep{mccrary2008manipulation} and found evidence of a discontinuity, and interpreted it as suggestive evidence that individuals manipulate their income by voluntarily reducing their labor supply in order to become eligible to the program.
+In RD designs, concerns about the validity of the RD assumptions may arise if the forcing variable is susceptible to manipulation.
+Because Bolsa Fam\'ilia applicants know the eligibility criteria, there is a concern that they might attempt to report a lower income in order to end up below the threshold and receive the Bolsa Fam\'ilia benefits.
+If this is the case, the eligible families just below the threshold may include those who have manipulated their income, and thus, they may have somewhat different characteristics from the ineligible families just above the threshold who have not reported their true income, invalidating the basic RD design.
+Empirically, we can get some insight on the presence of a manipulation by inspecting the density of the forcing variable.
+In the presence of manipulation, we would expect to see a discontinuity in the density of $S_i$ at the cutoff point.
+The histogram of the forcing variable in Figure~\ref{Fig1:S} suggests that the distribution of monthly per capita household income is quite smooth around the threshold, although there is a small jump. \citet{firpo2014evidence} applied the McCrary test \citep{mccrary2008manipulation} and found evidence of a discontinuity, and interpreted it as suggestive evidence that individuals manipulate their income by voluntarily reducing their labor supply in order to become eligible for the program.